Exact orbifold fillings of contact manifolds

 Note that the continuation map in \Cref{ex:vanish} solves,

 for $H_{s,t}=A_{i+1}r^2$ when $s\ll 0$ and $H_{s,t}=A_{i}r^2$ when $s\gg 0$.
 As explained in \Cref{ex:Morse}, $0$ is a critical point of $H_{s,t}$ for every $s,t$.
 The trivial cylinder over $(0,(g))$ is also a solution to \eqref{eqn:continuation}.
 However the Fredholm index is smaller than $0$ by our choice of $A_i$, which makes it not cut-out transversely.
-Such phenomenon can not be perturbed away (the constant map is not somewhere injective)\footnote{In manifold case, we perturb away such phenomenon by perturbing $H$.}.
+Such phenomenon cannot be perturbed away (as the constant map is not somewhere injective)\footnote{In manifold case, we perturb away such phenomenon by perturbing $H$, since $H$ is not required to respect any symmetry. }.
 Such problem will be inherited in the construction of continuation maps between the construction in \Cref{thm:SH} and \Cref{ex:vanish}, as well as the homotopy between different continuation maps.
 In particular, one is forced to use abstract machineries (Kuranishi structures, virtual fundamental cycles or polyfold) to count the moduli spaces.
 Moreover, the non-transverse constant cylinder above also has isotropy in the moduli space, which potentially leads to the necessity of multi-valued perturbations.
 Indeed, it is in the homotopy that the count must be defined over a ring like $\QQ$.
-This explains the discrepancy between \Cref{ex:vanish} and \ref{ex:non_vanish}.
+This explains the discrepancy between \Cref{ex:vanish,ex:non_vanish}.
 We will take a closer look at such phenomenon and prove \Cref{thm:quotient} in \S \ref{S4}.